 NICS has a commitment to providing a quality service & a focus on continuous improvement.
 We value feedback from students, staff & employers for incorporation into future programs.

 Client Service

 We have sound management practices to ensure effective client service.
-In particular we have client service standards to ensure timely issue of trainee assessment results & qualifications.
-These will be appropriate to competence achieved & issued in accordance with national guidelines.
+In particular we have client service standards to ensure timely issue of assessment results & qualifications.
+These will be issued in accordance with national guidelines.